Pelosi accuses U.S. Republican Marjorie Taylor Greene of 'verbal assault'

-Greene already has been sanctioned by the House for making incendiary remarks including violence against Democrats.
+Greene already has been sanctioned here by the House for making incendiary remarks including violence against Democrats.

 The newspaper reported that Greene followed Ocasio-Cortez, shouting at her and falsely accusing her of supporting “terrorists.”